FriedSock/ctrlpsimilar/Readme.md

+I am running a user study for this plugin.
+If you end up using it, could you take 5 minutes to fill out this [survey](https://www.surveymonkey.com/s/LN8XDRV) (after a few days usage); I'd be very grateful.

 #About
 ctrlpsimilar is an extension for [ctrlp](http://github.com/kien/ctrlp.vim) that helps recommend files for you to open, based on the status and history of your git repository.